GiraffeGlider/Project-Portfolio/mySQL C-Lovers Data Architecture Project/README.md

 # mySQL C-Lovers Data Architecture Project
-This was a two-man project led by Jaiden Angeles alongside Tianci Qiao
+**Collaboration**: This was a two-man project led by Jaiden Angeles alongside Tianci Qiao

 **Objective:** Create a realistic and usable database based off a restaurant: C-Lovers.